 Allison C. Shields is the President of Legal Ease Consulting, Inc., which offers coaching and consulting services for lawyers and law firms in the areas of marketing, social media, business development, productivity, practice management, and client service.
 A former practicing lawyer and law firm manager, Allison understands the law firm environment and the daily pressures faced by lawyers trying to manage and build their business while practicing law and successfully serving their clients.

-She is the co-author of several books by the ABA Law Practice Division: the recently released How to Get More Done in Less Time, The Complete Guide to Increasing Your Productivity and Improving your Bottom Line, LinkedIn in One Hour for Lawyers, the Second Edition of which was released in 2013, and Facebook in One Hour for Lawyers.
-She is also the author of the Simple Steps column in Law Practice Magazine.
-Allison lectures frequently on productivity, practice management, marketing and social media topics for bar associations, law firms and legal organizations, and writes articles for several legal publications, including Law Technology Today, Slaw.ca, TechnoLawyer, and others, as well as on her blog, LegalEaseConsulting.com and website, LawyerMeltdown.com.
+Allison is the co-author of three books by the ABA Law Practice Division: How to Do More In Less Time: The Complete Guide to Increasing Your Productivity and Improving Your Bottom Line, LinkedIn in One Hour for Lawyers, now in its Second Edition, and Facebook in One Hour for Lawyers.
+She is the author of the Simple Steps column in Law Practice Magazine and currently serves as the Chair of the LP Division’s Publishing Board.
+Allison lectures frequently on practice management, marketing and social media topics for bar associations, law firms and legal organizations, and writes articles for several legal publications, as well as on her blog, LegalEaseConsulting.com and website, LawyerMeltdown.com.

 Vice President, Sensei Enterprises, Inc.

 Mr. Simek is the Vice President of Sensei Enterprises, Inc., an information technology, digital forensics and information security firm located in Fairfax, VA.
 Mr. Simek has a national reputation as a digital forensics technologist and has testified as an expert witness throughout the United States.
 He holds a degree in engineering from the United States Merchant Marine Academy and an MBA in finance from Saint Joseph’s University.